Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical method

 \section{Numerical method}

-Random-field systems demonstrate glassy states with many local energy minima.
-As in Ref. \onlinecite{GCP-PRB13}, at $T=0$ we minimize the energy of the system by the method of relaxation starting from typical initial conditions such as random and collinear.
-The method consists in sequentially rotating spins towards the direction of the effective field at the given site with the probability $\alpha$ and flipping the spins over the effective field with probability $1-\alpha$.
-The former was used as the only method in Ref. \onlinecite{Dieny-PRB1990}.
-The latter is the so-called over-relaxation that conserves the energy.
-Thus $\alpha$ has a meaning of the relaxation constant.
-For our glassy systems the method works most efficiently for small $\alpha$.
-Most of the results were obtained with $\alpha=0.03$.
-The resulting energy minima are representative local energy minima, while no attempt to directly search for the global energy minimum was done.
-The latter would require a different method and usually does not have much sense because the global energy minimum may be practically unreachable due to high energy barriers.
+Random-field systems exhibit glassy behavior with many local energy minima.
+Same as in Ref. \cite{GCP-PRB13}, at $T=0$ we minimize the energy of the system in the process of the relaxation from a typical initial state such as, e.g., random or collinear orientation of spins.
+The method consists of the sequential rotation of each spin towards the direction of the effective field at a given site with the probability $\alpha$ or its flipping over the effective field (the so-called over-relaxation, conserving the energy) with the probability $1-\alpha$.
+Computation based upon rotations only had been developed for random-anisotropy systems in Ref. \cite{Dieny-PRB1990}.
+The addition of the flipping (the so-called over-relaxation) that conserves energy makes the method more effective.
+The parameter $\alpha$ has the meaning of the relaxation constant.
+For our glassy systems the method works most efficiently when small $\alpha$ is used.
+Most of the results have been obtained with $\alpha=0.03$.
+The resulting energy minima are representative local energy minima.
+No attempt has been made to find the global energy minimum as it would be hopeless for the glassy system of a large size that we have studied.
+In the physical applications, high energy barriers prevent the glassy system from reaching the global energy minimum.

-At nonzero temperatures we replace rotating spins towards the direction of the effective field by regular Monte Carlo updates, keeping the over-relaxation dominating via the same small value of $\alpha$.